 – John Murphy, Exeunt Magazine (read full review here)

 Beam is a collaboration between Lucy and theatre maker Heather Morgan who began working together in 2015.
 Together they create work that is influenced by stories and experiences which are shared and familiar and combine writing, story telling and movement.
 Their first piece Remember was a short monologue created in response to the Save Our NHS campaign and was a live solo before being developed into a short film.
-They then began work on Beam, inspired by Heather’s grandmothers true story and Lucy’s work with older adults living with dementia in care homes.
-Beam was originally selected as a short performance piece for ‘A Nations Theatre’ at Camden People’s Theatre and was then developed into a full – length 1 hour show with the support of Sheffield MIND, Arts Council England, and Theatre Delicatessen’s Forge North Scheme.
-It had its debut four – night run at the Moor Theatre Delicatessen in Sheffield in 2016 before a 2 week run at the Edinburgh Fringe Festival at ZOO venues in 2017.
+Beam was originally selected as a short performance piece for ‘A Nations Theatre’ at Camden People’s Theatre and was then developed into a full – length 1 hour show in 2016 with the support of Sheffield MIND, Arts Council England, and Theatre Delicatessen’s Forge North Scheme.
+It had its debut four – night run at the Moor Theatre Delicatessen in Sheffield, 2016 before a 2 week run at the Edinburgh Fringe Festival at ZOO venues, 2017.

 “My face physically hurts from smiling”